DataDog/dd-trace-py/docs/contributing.rst

 New features
 ------------

-New features introduced by feat PRs should not need a backport, unless there is a strong user request for a backport on an earlier release branch.
+New features introduced by feat PRs should not be backported.

 Chore and documentation PRs
 ---------------------------